scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.contrib.memusage.MemoryUsage

+.. note:: This extension does not work in Windows.

 Allows monitoring the memory used by a Scrapy process and:

 1, send a notification email when it exceeds a certain value